-Annual pet registration notices will be sent out by the Dog and Cat Management Board in July 2019.
+Annual pet registration notices were sent by the Dog and Cat Management Board in July 2019.
 Registrations should be renewed by 31 August 2019.

-On 1 July 2018, new laws will be introduced impacting dog and cat owners and breeders in South Australia.
+On 1 July 2018, new laws were introduced impacting dog and cat owners and breeders in South Australia.
 These include: